 While I often keep them classic, there are so many ways you can customize this Christmas craft!
 Use your imagination to create a one-of-a-kind ornament perfect for your tree or gift-giving.

-- Make Color Salt Dough Ornaments – dye the dough with food coloring
+- Make Color Salt Dough Ornaments – Add food coloring to dough.

-- Make them Sparkle – add glitter to the dough before you roll it out, or spray/decorate with glitter after they are set.
+- Make them Sparkle – Stir glitter into dough before rolling, or spray/decorate with glitter after they are set.

 - Paint Dried Ornaments